 Certain services may also be accessible via a mobile device.

-TimelyCare Telehealth
+TimelyCare Telehealth for Students

 Montco provides convenient, personal, and professional mental health and telehealth support to students through TimelyCare.
 This digital space offers counseling, therapy, psychiatry, and telehealth services from licensed providers.
-Current students can access the log in details through Montco Connect
+Current students can access the log in details through Montco Connect.

 Local Support